gitlabhq/gitlabhq/doc/markdown/markdown.md

 You can also use raw HTML in your Markdown, and it'll mostly work pretty well.

 See the documentation for HTML::Pipeline's [SanitizationFilter](http://www.rubydoc.info/gems/html-pipeline/HTML/Pipeline/SanitizationFilter#WHITELIST-constant) class for the list of allowed HTML tags and attributes.
-In addition to the default `SanitizationFilter` whitelist, GitLab allows `span` elements, as well as the `class`, and `id` attributes on all elements.
+In addition to the default `SanitizationFilter` whitelist, GitLab allows `span` elements.

 ```no-highlight
 <dl>